terriblelabs/motion-pixate-layout/README.md

 1. Adds a UIButton with these attributes as a subview of the controller's view:
     * styleId: 'ok-button'
     * styleClass: 'call-to-action'
+1. Adds a UIView with styleId of 'parent' to the controllers view with a child subview with styleId 'child'

 ## Accessing subviews